-Note: Double digestion of vector DNA with two restriction endonucleases is the best approach to reduce the uncut vector background.
+Note: Double-digestion of vector DNA with two restriction endonucleases is the best approach to reduce the uncut vector background.

-Some restriction endonucleases cannot efficiently digest supercoiled DNA and thus may leave behind different amounts of uncut vector DNA.
-If not gel purified, the uncut vector is transformable, and will show up after transformation of the HiFi DNA assembly reaction, thereby, reducing the overall fraction of recombinant clones.
-The table "Cleavage of Supercoiled DNA" found at www.neb.com/nebecomm/tech\reference/ restriction\enzymes/ may be used as a reference for choosing the most

-- suitable restriction endonucleases and the number of activity units required for complete digestion of plasmid vector. - Restriction endonucleases might have a reduced activity on plasmid DNA purified using various plasmid purification kits.
-In such cases, extended incubation time or increased enzyme concentration may be necessary to digest plasmid vector to completion (or as nearly as possible to completion).
-When applicable, NEB highly recommends using High-Fidelity (HF®) restriction endonucleases to avoid star activity, which may occur when digesting DNA for extended periods of time with elevated amounts of standard restriction endonuclease. - Purification of restriction endonuclease-digested vector is not necessary unless the same restriction site is present in insert DNA.
-In such cases, either heat inactivate the restriction endonuclease or purify the linearized vector, either by phenol-chloroform extraction/alcohol precipitation or by electrophoresis on an agarose gel before adding to NEBuilder HiFi DNA Assembly Master Mix reaction.
+- Some restriction endonucleases cannot efficiently digest supercoiled DNA and thus may leave behind different amounts of uncut vector DNA.
+If not gel-purified, the uncut vector is transformable and will show up after transformation of the Gibson Assembly reaction, thereby, reducing the overall fraction of recombinant clones.
+A table "Cleavage of Supercoiled DNA" found at www.neb.com/nebecomm/tech_reference/restriction_enzymes/ may be used as a reference for choosing the most suitable restriction endonucleases and the number of activity units required for complete digestion of plasmid vector. - Restriction endonucleases might have a reduced activity on plasmid DNA purified using various plasmid purification kits.
+In such cases, the extended restriction time or increased enzyme concentration may be necessary to digest plasmid vector to completion (or as nearly as possible to completion).
+When applicable, NEB highly recommends using High-Fidelity (HF®) restriction endonucleases to avoid star activity which may occur when digesting DNA for extended periods of time with elevated amounts of regular restriction endonuclease. - Purification of restriction endonuclease-digested vector is not necessary unless the same restriction site is present in insert DNA.
+In such cases, either heat-inactivate restriction endonuclease before Gibson Assembly reaction or purify the linearized vector, either by phenol-chloroform extraction/alcohol precipitation or by electrophoresis on an agarose gel.

-Useful Recommendations for PCR
+Useful Recommendations for PCR Amplification

-NEB recommends using Q5 High-Fidelity DNA Polymerase (NEB #M0491) or related products (NEB #M0493 or NEB #M0494) to amplify fragments of interest prior to assembly.
+NEB recommends using Q5 High-Fidelity DNA polymerase (NEB #M0491) or related products (NEB #M0493 or NEB #M0494) to amplify fragments of interest prior to assembly.
 The use of this high-fidelity DNA polymerase yields PCR products with blunt ends, thereby reducing the error rates at the fragment junctions.

-- When using circular plasmid DNA as a template, it is important to use a minimal amount of DNA (e.g., 0.1-0.5 ng of plasmid template per 50 μl PCR reaction) in order to reduce the template background after transformation.
-If higher amounts of plasmid template must be used in the PCR reaction or higher amounts of PCR product must be used in the HiFi DNA assembly reaction, it is recommended to digest the PCR product with DpnI restriction endonuclease in order to destroy plasmid template before setting up the NEBuilder HiFi DNA assembly reaction (for protocol, see below). - Verify PCR product purity and yield by gel electrophoresis.
-If non-specific DNA fragments are obtained, you will need to purify the target fragment from the agarose gel to ensure the correct product assembly during the NEBuilder HiFi DNA assembly reaction.

-• PCR product purification is not necessary as long as the product is > 90% pure.
-You can add unpurified PCR product directly from the PCR reaction into the assembly reaction, for up to 20% of the total reaction volume (i.e., PCR products should account for 4 μl, or less, in a 20 μl NEBuilder HiFi DNA assembly reaction).
-Larger volumes of unpurified PCR products could significantly inhibit both the assembly and the transformation.
+- When using circular plasmid DNA as a template, it is important to use a minimal amount of DNA (usually recommended 0.1-0.5 ng of plasmid template per 50 μl PCR reaction) in order to reduce the template background after transformation.
+If higher amounts of plasmid template must be used in PCR reaction or higher amounts of PCR product must be used in the Gibson Assembly reaction, it is recommended to digest the PCR product with DpnI restriction endonuclease in order to destroy plasmid template before setting up the Gibson Assembly reaction (for protocol see below). - Verify PCR product purity and yield by gel electrophoresis.
+If non-specific DNA fragments are obtained, you will need to purify the target fragment from the agarose gel to ensure the correct product assembly during the Gibson Assembly reaction. - PCR product purification is not necessary as long as the product is 90% pure.
+You can add unpurified PCR product directly from the PCR reaction into the Gibson Assembly for up to 20% of the total Gibson Assembly reaction volume (i.e. PCR products should account for 4 μl, or less, in a 20 μl Gibson Assembly reaction).
+Larger volumes of unpurified PCR products could significantly inhibit both the Gibson Assembly and the transformation.
 In such cases, it is recommended to column purify PCR products and, if necessary, to concentrate DNA by ethanol precipitation.